 Founder & CEO, Co-inventor, Board of Directors

 None of the people I respect enjoy bragging about themselves.
-For me, that’s not a problem because the brilliance of people at MaxWell Biosciences constantly reminds me that I am the company’s least accomplished individual, especially in our field of endeavor.
-Before you read my bio, below, I hope you will first read about Dr Haase and Dr Barron – Joshua
+For me, that’s not a problem because the brilliance of people at MaxWell Biosciences constantly reminds me that I am the company’s least qualified individual within our field of endeavor.

-My background is in management, information systems (“big data”), and information security.
+My background is in information systems (“big data”).
 That is my focus for MaxWell.
+I use those tools to help our expert researchers discover molecules and reveal their importance in human biological information systems.

 A personal fight with West Nile Virus focused me on making a difference in human health.
 Prior to that, my early career was more focused on helping the United States Air Force prevent the next 9-11, and leading tech teams in the private sector.